-What I didn’t know at the time was I had so many abdominal adhesions, my bowel was obstructed and in knots and my ovaries were being obliterated.
+What I didn’t know at the time was I had so many abdominal adhesions, my bowel was obstructed and in knots, stuck to my abdominal wall and my ovaries were obliterated.

 The ongoing pain which was always worse during ovulation, caused me to finally see a Gynecologist.
 Thankfully I found one who was prepared to listen and think carefully about what might be going on.

 My ovaries couldn’t be found on an ultrasound.
-A good indication that something wasn’t right as we knew they were there somewhere!!
+A good indication something wasn’t right as we knew they had to be there somewhere!!

-The Surgeon(Gyno/Oncologist) decided I really needed an investigative laparoscopy and I happily agreed.
+The Surgeon(Gynaecologist/Oncologist) decided I really needed an investigative laparoscopy and I happily agreed.
 Something wasn’t right and we needed to find the source of the pain.

 The Surgeon couldn’t believe his eyes once he started the laparoscopy.
 He said he’d never seen so many adhesions.
 He told me afterwards the density and complexity of them was spectacular!!